Real-hackbard/Polygon-Calculator/README.md

 ### Areas:
 * The signed area depends on the ordering of the vertices and of the orientation of the plane.
 Commonly, the positive [orientation](https://en.wikipedia.org/wiki/Orientation_(vector_space)) is defined by the (counterclockwise) rotation that maps the positive x-axis to the positive y-axis.
 If the vertices are ordered counterclockwise (that is, according to positive orientation), the signed area is positive; otherwise, it is negative.
 In either case, the area formula is correct in [absolute value](https://en.wikipedia.org/wiki/Absolute_value).
 This is commonly called the shoelace formula or [surveyor's formula](https://en.wikipedia.org/wiki/Shoelace_formula).

+### OpenGL:
+The OpenGL specification describes an abstract [application programming interface (API)](https://en.wikipedia.org/wiki/API) for drawing 2D and 3D graphics.
+It is designed to be implemented mostly or entirely using [hardware acceleration](https://en.wikipedia.org/wiki/Hardware_acceleration) such as a GPU, although it is possible for the API to be implemented entirely in software running on a CPU.

+### Render to Bitmap Frames:
+In typical [uncompressed](https://en.wikipedia.org/wiki/Image_compression) Bitmaps, image [Pixels](https://en.wikipedia.org/wiki/Pixel) are generally stored with a variable number of bits per pixel which identify its color (the [color depth](https://en.wikipedia.org/wiki/Color_depth)).
+Pixels of 8 bits and fewer can represent either grayscale or [indexed color](https://en.wikipedia.org/wiki/Indexed_color).
+An [alpha channel](https://en.wikipedia.org/wiki/Alpha_compositing) (for transparency) may be stored in a separate bitmap, where it is similar to a grayscale bitmap, or in a fourth channel that, for example, converts 24-bit images to 32 bits per pixel.